 Emergency evacuation

 After the initial discussion, it was concluded that it was possible to understand in several ways emergency evacuation.
 It was then decided to first define what was meant.
 A first proposal of definition was “Passengers being evacuated from the train at a controlled point under a controlled process as fast as possible because of imminent danger”.
 CER explained that under controlled emergency situation, someone has to decide that the evacuation is needed.
 In all operational procedures, only controlled emergency evacuation can be managed.
 In case of uncontrolled emergency evacuation, it is about informing the signaller that there are people on the track.
 NSAs UK and IT preferred to distinguish controlled and uncontrolled evacuation.
 ERA concluded that the term “emergency” evacuation is maybe not the most appropriate.
-It was also added that a national rule for the obligation to contact certain authorities in case of emergency could still exist and included in Appendix I. The proposal has been changed to the following: “Evacuation of a train is when passengers leave and go on to the infrastructure under the supervision of on-board staff.
+It was also added that a national rule for the obligation to contact certain authorities in case of emergency could still exist and is listed as possible national rule in Appendix I. The proposal has been changed to the following: “Evacuation of a train is when passengers leave and go on to the infrastructure under the supervision of on-board staff.
 On-board staff having agreed with the signaler or other responsible IM staff, that it is safe to leave the train.”

 UITP considered that in case passengers leave the train for commercial purpose, the definition matches as well.
 CER explained that the on-board staff will not contact the IM where the train is at the station.
 ETF considered that it should be explained in more details in the application guide.